The Basics of Talent Management

 As a leader, managing the talent within your team is a very important job.
-Getting the most out of your resources, i.e. your people, is a skill that will ensure your continued success.
+Getting the most out of your resources, i.e. your people is a skill that will ensure your continued success.
 For this reason, how you recruit talent, identify high performers within your team and retain them is likely to have great consequences for the success of your team.
 Essentially, skilled people create value and an organisation that creates value will be successful.
 Therefore, the potential you have in your team will have a direct effect on your team’s performance.
-This Wiki will investigate how best to ensure you acquire, develop and retain talent, the use of the GROW coaching model and finally the importance of the nine-box grid for talent management.
+Below, we will investigate how best to ensure you acquire, develop and retain talent, the use of the GROW coaching model and finally the importance of the nine-box grid for talent management.

 1. Don’t underestimate the talent you have

 2. Utilise performance management tools

-Performance management tools can be used to identify areas where your employees strong and where they may need more development.
+- Performance management tools can be used to identify areas where your employees are strong and where they may need more development.
 This will reveal where individual strengths can be built on, but also areas where individuals are not being used effectively.

 3. Challenge your team members

-Setting your team tasks that push them out of their comfort zone can act as a motivation tool as well as an opportunity to develop new skills.
-It is very easy for employees to become comfortable performing the same tasks, but if you want to develop their aptitudes it is import to keep pushing their horizons.
+- Setting your team tasks that push them out of their comfort zone can act as a motivation tool as well as an opportunity to develop new skills.
+It is very easy for employees to become comfortable performing the same tasks, but if you want to develop their aptitudes it is important to keep pushing their horizons.

 4. Reward good performance